LHCL 2019 Mini-Grant Program: Instructions & Guidelines

 - Demonstrate the ability to complete project on time and within budget.

 - Submit application on time – by 4:00 pm on February 21, 2019

 - For non-profit applicants: provide current proof of IRS 501(c)3 non-profit status and registration with the PA Bureau of Charitable Organizations.
 If you are not able to provide this documentation, a qualifying entity must serve as your fiscal agent.

 - Successful applicants will be required to enter into a mini grant agreement with PEC.
 All mini grant agreements will also require compliance with DCNR grant requirements.

 Applications will be ranked by a review committee composed of LHCL Steering Committee members.
 Applicants will be ranked based on how well the project:

 - Supports and advances the goals and objectives of the LHCL

 - Develops a realistic budget

-- Demonstrates that project will have measurable outcomes and be successful
+- Demonstrates that project will have measurable outcomes

 The review committee reserves the right to request additional proposal information if they feel such information is crucial to the ranking process.